Agree with our rating?

 Steve Odom is listed as the CEO and president of Datalink Bankcard Services Company, which is a registered ISO/MSP of Merrick Bank, South Jordan, Utah; and Wells Fargo Bank, N.A., Concord, California.
 The payment processor is headquartered at 3505 Token Drive, Richardson, Texas 75082.

-- Costs & Contract: Datalink Bankcard Services Company offers a three-year contract through Merrick Bank with an early termination fee of $250 or more.
+- Costs & Contract: Offers a three-year contract through Merrick Bank with…

-- Complaints & Service: Datalink Bankcard Services Company complaints number more than 5 on public complaints forums.
+- Complaints & Service: Complaints number more than 5 on…

-- BBB Rating: Datalink Bankcard Services Company has an “A+” rating and has received 2 complaints and 4 reviews in the past 3 years across 2 different profiles.
-The company’s main profile has been accredited by the Better Business Bureau since 2006.
+- BBB Rating: Has an “A+” rating and has received 3 complaints and 5 reviews in the past 3 years across 2 different profiles.
+The company’s main profile has…

-- Sales & Marketing: Datalink Bankcard Services Company appears to hire independently contracted sales agents and has received some serious complaints about its sales team.
+- Sales & Marketing: Appears to hire independently contracted sales agents and has…

 Total Online Complaints